patrykjadamczyk/Obsidian-Task-Genius/README.md

 ---

 Task Genius is a comprehensive plugin for Obsidian designed to enhance your task and project management workflow.
-It integrates seamlessly into your notes, offering visual progress tracking, flexible status management, powerful filtering, and a dedicated view to manage tasks across your vault.

 ![Task Genius Feature Showcase](./media/task-genius-view.jpg)